eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 If a device is configured to be used with *multiple* gateways, the particular gateway that last acted on behalf of the device will be the target that commands for that device will be routed to.
 The mapping of device and gateway last used by the device is updated whenever a device sends a telemetry, event or command response message via the gateway.
 This means that for a device configured to be used via multiple gateways to receive commands, the device first has to send at least one telemetry or event message to establish which gateway to use for receiving commands for that device.

-An authenticated gateway MUST use the following topic filter to subscribe to to commands for all the devices it acts on behalf of:
+An authenticated gateway MUST use the topic filter `command//+/req/#` to subscribe to commands for all devices in whose behalf it acts.

-* `command//+/req/#`

 {{% note title="Deprecation" %}}
 Previous versions of Hono required authenticated gateways to use `command/+/+/req/#` for subscribing to commands.